Gibberlings3/Skills-and-Abilities/README.md

 This also updates the following HLAs so they CANNOT be removed by Breach or anti-magic spell: Hardiness, Resist Magic, Avoid Death, Evasion, Greater Evasion, and Assassination.
 (more in progress)

-### Physical Attacks Break Time Stop (Completed - Next Release)

-If a creature is attacked and physically damaged during a Time Stop, they will break free and become immune to the effects of the Time Stop for the next round.

 ## Class Updates

 ### Bard Skills (EEex Required)